Cincinnati-Design-LAB/architour/content/buildings/paul-brown-stadium.md

   Access to the stadium is by ticket.
 A Bengals pro shop is located on the north side of the stadium.
 architect: NBBJ
-associate_architect: Glaserworks, Moody/Nolan, Stallworth Architecture
+associate_architect: 'Glaserworks, Moody/Nolan, Stallworth Architecture'
-contractor: Turner, Barton Malow, D.A.G.
+contractor: 'Turner, Barton Malow, D.A.G.'
 original_function: Professional football stadium
 unique_features: >-
   The 65,515-seat stadium offers 114 private suites.
 The Club Level has 7,600